rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

 2. Via patching.
 Using patch files like - patch-kernel.version.gz.

 3. Compiling the kernel from source e.g. using linux-kernel.version.tar.bz2

-In the next couple of exercises you will upgrade your running kernel to a slightly more recent version.
+You will upgrade your running kernel to a slightly more recent version in the following exercises.
 You will first use a prepackaged (binary) version of the Linux kernel to perform the upgrade.

 ## Exercise 1